dgirotti/dgirotti/README.md

 - Develop and execute test plans and test cases.

 - Estimate, prioritize and coordinate testing activities.

+- Ensure that all software defects are identified, tracked, and resolved through structured testing processes.

 #### Project: Mobile Stock Market App (UK)